Jessymac96/Personal-projects-by-Jessy-MacIsaac/Power BI - Sales Project/README.md

 # Sales Performance Dashboard with Power BI
-Welcome to my first Power BI project.
+Welcome to my first **Power BI project**.
 The primary objective of this project is to explore and analyze the superstore sales data, to uncover insightful trends and meaningful patterns.
 I aim to showcase my skills in data cleaning, visualization creation, and interpretation of key metrics.

 ## Table of Contents